Prospective Residents

 Faculty from each of the teaching hospitals affiliated with our program and our current residents participate in interview days.

-Interviews for the 2024 Match will be held on Friday, December 1, 2023 and Saturday, December 2, 2023 virtually.
+Interviews for the 2025 Match will be held on Friday, December 6, 2024, and Saturday, December 7, 2024.
 Each day of interviews begins with registration at 7:30 a.m. and will be complete by 3:30 p.m.

 Resident Eligibility and Selection Criteria

 Our residency program selects applicants based on their preparedness, ability, academic credentials, aptitude, communication skills, and personal qualities such as work ethic, motivation, and integrity.
-The UConn Department of Orthopedic Surgery, the UConn Musculoskeletal Institute, and the Orthopedics Residency are committed to a culture of equity, inclusion, and diversity.
-We are dedicated to creating and nurturing an environment that is safe for all residents, regardless of race, gender, sexual orientation, or religion to learn and practice.
+The UConn Health Department of Orthopedic Surgery, the UConn Musculoskeletal Institute, and the Orthopedics Residency are committed to a culture of equity, inclusion, and diversity.
+We are dedicated to creating and nurturing an environment that is safe for all residents, regardless of race, gender, sexual orientation, or religion, to learn and practice.
 Our learners, employees, and patients should experience an environment free of harassment, sexual misconduct, and discrimination.
-We will continue to promote an inclusive culture which supports, encourages, and celebrates diversity and inclusion.
+We will continue to promote an inclusive culture that supports, encourages, and celebrates diversity and inclusion.
 By actively working to recruit women and underrepresented minorities, we aim to help create a more diverse orthopedic workforce that better mirrors the communities we serve.

 Learn more about our eligibility requirements and selection.